The Hearprotek Earplugs have been designed to reduce or even block out any unwanted background noise.

 - Compliance: CE

 The Hearprotek Earplugs are a great idea, and suitable for many different applications, especially for musicians, DJ’s and party goers.
-They do take a little practice to master the art of inserting, but once this has been cracked they’re very comfortable and don’t entirely block out sound, but certainly reduce noise to a comfortable level.
+They do take a little practice to master the art of inserting, but once this has been cracked they’re very comfortable.
+They don’t entirely block out sound, but certainly reduce noise to a comfortable level.
 Even the Black (NRR19) filter you’re still able to hear background noise, but it’s dampened down to a softer level.

 They seem easy to keep clean and as mentioned above storage doesn’t seem to be an issue.